 Registering a death with the district registrar

-In Northern Ireland, a death should be registered within five days to allow funeral arrangements to be made.
+All deaths in Northern Ireland must be registered.
+A death should be registered within five days to allow funeral arrangements to be made.
 This is with the exception of deaths which have been referred to the coroner.
 A death may be registered in any district registration office in Northern Ireland.

 Who can register a death